sayanriju/Tiny-Bash-Server/README.md

 CGI Style Scripting with .htsh files
 ------------------------------------

-TBS allows CGI style scritping with .htsh files, which contains normal HTML with bash code embedded within.
+TBS allows CGI style scritping with .htsh files (which contains normal HTML with bash code embedded within) by means of an included htsh parser.
 All bash codes are to be enclosed within `<?bash ... ?>` or in short, `<? ... ?>` tags.

 The following "Environment Variables" are passed by the server to the CGI for usage within the .htsh: